ilifu/ilifu_user_docs/docs/getting_started/access_ilifu.md

 # Logging into the ilifu services

-There are two main ilifu service platforms, including the Slurm batch scheduler and JupyterLab.
+There are two main ways to access ilifu services, either by using SSH via a terminal to access a service, or using a web browser for access to web-based applications.

+The Slurm batch schedular is the primary service accessed via SSH.
+Other services accessed via SSH include the [transfer node](data/data_transfer?id=transfer-using-scp-and-rsync).

+ Web-based applications include [Jupyter](https://jupyter.ilifu.ac.za/), [CARTA](https://carta.idia.ac.za/) and a [reports](https://reports.ilifu.ac.za/) portal, where users can manage their profile information, review usage data and manage the SSH public keys associated with their account.
+Web-based services are accessible through the dashboard on the [IDIA Gateway](https://gateway.idia.ac.za/), or directly via their URL linked above.

 ## Slurm batch scheduler

 Slurm is a job scheduling system.
 It consists of a single login node and many compute nodes.
 The login node is likened to a controller and manages the cluster resources and job submissions.

-The Slurm system can be accessed via `ssh` at `slurm.ilifu.ac.za`.
+The Slurm system can be accessed via `SSH` at `slurm.ilifu.ac.za`.

 ```
 $ ssh <username>@slurm.ilifu.ac.za